ibm-cloud-docs/assistant/logs.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Learn from conversations
+# Improve your skill
 {: #logs}

+The Analytics page of {{site.data.keyword.conversationshort}} provides a history of conversations between users and a deployed assistant.
+You can use this history to improve how your assistants understand and respond to user requests.
+{: shortdesc}

 To open a list of individual messages between customers and the assistant that uses this dialog skill, select **User conversations** in the navigation bar.
-{: shortdesc}

 When you open the **User conversations** page, the default view lists inputs that were submitted to the assistant for the last day, with the newest results first.
 The top intent (#intent) and any recognized entity (@entity) values used in a message, and the message text are available.
 For intents that are not recognized, the value shown is *Irrelevant*.
 If an entity is not recognized, or has not been provided, the value shown is *No entities found*.